 Nancy F. Koehn, 53, has served as a member of Tempur-Pedic International's Board of Directors since March 2004.
 Ms. Koehn is the James E. Robison Professor of Business Administration at the Harvard Business School.
-She has been a Professor of Business Administration at Harvard Business School Since July 2001.
+She has been a Professor of Business Administration at Harvard Business School since July 2001.
 From July 1997 through June 2001, Ms. Koehn was an Associate Professor at Harvard Business School.
-From July 1991 through June 2001, Ms. Koehn was an Associate Professor at Harvard Business School.
+From July 1991 through June 1997, she was an Assistant Professor at Harvard Business School.
 She is the author of a number of books on various business topics, including her most recent book The Story of American Business: From the Pages of the New York Times, and has written and supervised numerous articles and case studies.
+Ms. Koehn consults with many companies and speaks frequently before business leaders on a range of subjects including leadership, connecting with customers in turbulent times, and strategic branding.
 Ms. Koehn writes regularly for the New York Times, the Washington Post, the Huffington Post and she is a frequent contributor to NPR.
 In the past five years, Ms. Koehn has also served as a director of ING North American Advisory Board and Seniorbridge Family Companies.
 Ms. Koehn holds a B.A. degree from Stanford University, an M.A. degree in Public Policy from the Harvard University Kennedy School of Government and an M.A. degree and a Ph.D. degree in European History from Harvard University.
 As a professor and academic, Ms. Koehn brings diverse business experience and a unique perspective to the Board.